Alencier Ley Lopez: Films

 Lopez was introduced to films by cinematographer-director Venu in his directorial debut Daya in 1998.
 He played one of the leads in K. R. Manoj's Kanyaka Talkies (2013), which was screened in major film festivals and received critical applause.
 Then in Vedivazhipadu (2013), as a typical south Kerala Brahmin.
-In 2013, director Rajiv Ravi cast him in Annayum Rasoolum starring Fahadh Faasil and later in Njan Steve Lopez (2014).
+In 2013, director Rajeev Ravi cast him in Annayum Rasoolum starring Fahadh Faasil and later in Njan Steve Lopez (2014).
 In 2015, Lopez starred in Maheshinte Prathikaaram (2015) at the recommendation of Faasil, which became his first major break.
 In 2017, he did a role in the film Thondimuthalum Drisakhsiyum, directed by Dileesh Pothan.

-Sexual harassment allegations
+Controversy

-Divya Gopinath, who worked with him on Abhasam, alleged that he sexually harassed her on the sets of the film.
-The director of Aabhasam claimed that Alencier came drunk to the sets and messed up many of the shots which affected the continuity of the shooting.
-Another American woman was also allegedly harassed by Lopez when he was in the United States filming for Monsoon Mangoes.
+Actress Divya Gopinath alleged that Lopez sexually harassed her on the set of his film Aabhaasam.
+The director of Aabhaasam claimed that Lopez came to the set drunk and messed up many of the shots which affected the shooting.
+Another American woman claimed that Lopez harassed her while he was in the United States filming for Monsoon Mangoes.